 - Guest Host:

 - On the John Davidson version, Shadoe Stevens, Jm.
 J Bullock, Joan Rivers, and ALF all got to do this.
 The former had Howard Stern take Shadoe's usual spot as bottom center square/announcer, and for Joan's April Fool's Day stint, John sat on the panel.

 - Rosie O'Donnell hosted a round of the Bergeron version during the Whoopi Goldberg era.

 - Peter Marshall returned to guest host for Game Show Hosts Week on the Bergeron version.

 - The Bergeron era also had a rare example of guest announcers: Rod Roddy announced the first Game Show Hosts Week, and Shadoe returned one last time to do the second.

 - Hotter and Sexier: Bergeron's version was far more overt in its sexual overtones than previous versions.

-- I Need a Freaking Drink: After the infamous "YOU FOOL!" incident, Tom promised that if they ran out of time playing that game, they're all going out for drinks.
+- I Need a Freaking Drink: After the infamous "YOU FOOL!" incident, Tom promised that if they ran out of time playing that game, "we're all going out for drinks."